haleyharrison/restaurants/README.md

 # _Restaurant_

-_Description: An App to keet track of restaurants, cuisines, and reviews._
+_Description: An app to keep track of restaurants, cuisines, and reviews._
 _JUnit and FluentLenium are used for testing.
 Velocity is used to created web page templates.
 Spark is used to run the_ _program on a local server._